scikit-learn-contrib/MAPIE/doc/tutorial_regression.rst

 *out-of-distribution* data.
 It is therefore advised to use the three former strategies for predictions with new out-of-distribution data.
 Note however that there are no theoretical guarantees on the coverage level for out-of-distribution data.
+Here it’s important to note that the quantile method most likely has negative values (at :math:`x = -6.5`) of width thereby giving a low average width.
+This can be due to its inherit structure, it is possible that the prediction values for quantile 0.025 can be greater than that of 0.975 points where a lot of uncertainty lies.

-3. Estimating the uncertainty with different sklearn-compatible regressors
+4. Estimating the uncertainty with different sklearn-compatible regressors
 --------------------------------------------------------------------------

 MAPIE can be used with any kind of sklearn-compatible regressor.
 Here,